awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

 1. Review the details of your Auto Scaling group\.
 You can choose **Edit** to make changes\.
 When you are finished, choose **Create Auto Scaling group**\.

 After you have created the Auto Scaling group with the load balancer attached, the load balancer automatically registers new instances as they come online\.
 You have only one instance at this point, so there isn't much to register\.
 However, you can now add additional instances by updating the desired capacity of the group\.
-For step\-by\-step instructions, see [Manual Scaling](as-manual-scaling.md)\.
+For step\-by\-step instructions, see [Manual scaling](as-manual-scaling.md)\.

-### \(Optional\) Verify That Your Load Balancer Is Attached<a name="as-register-lbs-verify-console"></a>
+### \(Optional\) Verify that your load balancer is attached<a name="as-register-lbs-verify-console"></a>

 **To verify that your load balancer is attached \(new console\)**